UIUXEngineering/node-typescript-seed/README.md

 - [License](#license)

 # Quick Start

+1. Create an empty project repo.
+The `init.project` task will push to that repo.

+2. Clone this seed.

  ```bash
  # get a shallow copy of this seed
  $ git clone --depth 1 https://github.com/UIUXEngineering/node-typescript-seed.git [name-of-project]